aprochazka/ProfilometerProbe/README.md

 - Models are designed to be printed with standard 2mm layer height
 - When slicing be sure to print outer walls first to make print more accurate

+### Assembly

+- All screws are size M3
+- Assembly should be done accordingly

 ### Components

 - Development board: Nucleo L432KC